Overview

 3D Printing

-The casing and main structure was completely self architectured.
-The case would snap on a lid on both sides as it was designed to snap-fit.
-The one on front obviously had a large hole to see the screen and not diffuse that light as well.
+The casing and main structure was completely self-architected.
+The case would snap a lid on both sides, as it was designed to snap-fit.
+The one on the front obviously had a large hole to see the screen and to avoid diffusing that light.

 The design was originally made primarily for Neotropolis/Cyberarm.
 However, at a certain point the generalized "relic" design came through.